flukejones/asusctl/MANUAL.md

 1. `prod_family`: you can find this in `journalctl -b -u asusd`, or `cat /sys/class/dmi/id/product_name`.
 It should be copied as written.
 There can be multiple `led-data` groups of the same `prod_family` with differing `board_names`.
 2. `board_names`: is an array of board names in this product family.
 Find this in the journal as above or by `cat /sys/class/dmi/id/board_name`.
-3. `standard` are the factory preset modes, the names should corrospond to Armory Crate names
+3. `standard` are the factory preset modes, the names should corrospond to Armory Crate names.
 4. `multizone`: some models have 4 to 7 zones of LED control as shown in the example.
 If the laptop has no zones then an empty array will suffice.
 5. `per_key`: enable per-key RGB effects.
 The keyboard must support this or it has no effect.